- School of Music

-Large ensemble auditions for Fall 2021 will take place beginning Sunday, August 22.
-Ensemble audition music and registration times will be updated in the coming weeks.
-Please continue to check back for updates by late May.
-Please see more information below.
+Large ensemble auditions for Fall 2021 will take place on Sunday, August 22 and Monday, August 23.
+Ensemble audition music and registration links are available below.

 - All undergraduate string, wind, and percussion students must appear for large ensemble auditions.
-Please plan to audition, and prepare all audition materials thoroughly.
+Please prepare all audition materials thoroughly for your audition.

 - For any band or orchestral excerpts, please listen to representative recordings to learn the appropriate style, tempo and dynamics for the passage.
 Performing these aspects of the music correctly is a large part of the audition.

-- Actually learning the music, by analytical listening to multiple versions of the excerpts, will help you grow as a musician and will reflect positively on your audition placement.
+- Learning the music, by analytical listening to multiple versions of the excerpts, will help you grow as a musician and will reflect positively on your audition placement.